Tanzu-Solutions-Engineering/tkg-lab/docs/workload-cluster/01_install_tkg_and_components_wlc.md

 - Creating a workload cluster enabled for OIDC
 - Attaching the newly created cluster to TMC
 - Applying default policy on the cluster allowing platform-team admin access
-- Setting up contour for ingress with a cluster certificate issuer
+- Setting up external dns and contour for ingress with a cluster certificate issuer
 - Setting up fluent-bit to send logging to the centralized Elasticsearch server on shared services cluster
 - Setting up Tanzu Observability for metrics
 - Setting up daily Velero backups